jamesbrayton/Aether_lwp/README.md

 # Aether_lwp

-An OpenGSL shader powered live wallpaper solution
+An Android live wallpaper application that combines user-selected background images with GPU-accelerated particle effects and parallax motion.
+The system uses GLSL shaders for rendering effects and supports multi-layer compositions with gyroscope-based 3D parallax.